Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

 DIY Datalogger combined with HTTPWeb server: SdWebBrowse_CC3000_HTTPServer.ino is a datalogger and web server.

-Requires Arduino Mega 2560, Ethernet Shield and Real time clock, and Sensors for Humidity/Temperature and Barometric pressure.
+Requires Arduino Mega 2560, Adafruit CC3000 Shield and Real time clock, and Sensors for Humidity/Temperature and Barometric pressure.

 Features: